smflores1/Insights-coding-challenge-find-political-donors/README.md

 ### Global variables

-There is really only one global variable in find_political_donors.py, called "stream_dic."
+There is really only one global variable in find_political_donors.py, called "stream_dic".
 It is a dictionary with key, value pairs as follows:

 Keys: The recipients of the political campaign donation.
 This is given as the first element of each line, as a string split over '|', of the input file itcont.txt.